tjindrak/english-for-designers/02_first_impressions/case_study_by_images.md

 ---
 ---
+## About Polepšovna
+---
+---

-## Polepšovna – When Two Worlds Collide
+## When Two Worlds Collide
-> It's a place that combines amazing food and microbrews
+> Place that combines amazing food and microbrews

 Meals at the Polepšovna took on a completely different dimension.
 During the tastings I couldn't believe how it was possible to combine Czech and Asian cuisine.
 But at the tastings it was a really great experience and I recommend it to anyone passing by!
 ### A small demonstration